colinrcooper/filedups/README.md

 * Create a folder c:\filedups
 * Copy find_dups.py to c:\filedups

+Optionally, you may need to copy these files if you plan to use a configuration file to set the script parameters or filters:
 * Copy sample-config.txt to c:\filedups
 * Copy sample-exclude-filters to c:\filedups
 * Copy sample-include-filters to c:\filedups